KN2C2D/2d-game-runner/README.md

    **additional note:** If you already have a server in remoteAddresses.txt that is currently unavailable you don't have to remove it. you can disable it by adding a '#' to begging of it's line.

-5. Add master address to masterAddress.txt file in data folder in root folder of Game Runner in the following format
+5. Add master address to masterAddress.txt file in data folder in data folder of Game Runner in the following format

    `master_user@master_address`

 6. Put each team's binaries in a folder with their name under teams folder.
 Default path for teams folder is `GAME_RUNNER_FOLDER/teams` but can be changed.
 (Format of teams binaries is described below)

-7. Add Games in Games.txt file in data folder in root folder of Game Runner.
+7. Add Games in Games.txt file in data folder in data folder of Game Runner.

    Each line of Games.txt should contain exactly one game in the following format.